Frances Sidney, Countess of Sussex

 Frances Radclyffe, Countess of Sussex (née Sidney; 1531–1589) was a Lady of the Bedchamber to Queen Elizabeth I and the founder of Sidney Sussex College, Cambridge.

 She was the daughter of Sir William Sidney, of Penshurst Place in Kent, a prominent courtier during the reign of King Henry VIII, and his wife, the former Anne Packenham.
 She was the sister of Sir Henry Sidney, and aunt to both the poet Sir Philip Sidney and the first Sidney Earl of Leicester.

 In 1555, she married (as his second wife) Thomas Radclyffe, Viscount FitzWalter, who was appointed Lord Deputy of Ireland in April 1556, and who succeeded his father as 3rd Earl of Sussex in 1557.
 They left no children.

 In her will, Lady Sussex left the sum of £5,000 together with some plate to found a new college at Cambridge University 'to be called the Lady Frances Sidney Sussex College'.
 Her executors, Sir John Harington and Henry Grey, 6th Earl of Kent, supervised by Archbishop John Whitgift, founded the college seven years after her death.

-Her arms are used by Sidney Sussex College, Cambridge and a mascot of the college is a blue and gold porcupine, taken from a crest of the Sidney family.
+Her arms are used by Sidney Sussex College, Cambridge, and a mascot of the college is a blue and gold porcupine, taken from a crest of the Sidney family.

 Early life

 Frances Sidney was born in or around 1531 at Penshurst Palace in Kent to Sir William Sidney and Anne Pagenham.
-She was their fourth and youngest daughter and thus had a number of siblings including Mary Margaret Sidney, Lucy Sidney, Mabel Sidney, Agnes Fitzwilliam, and Sir Henry Sidney.
+She was their fourth and youngest daughter and thus had a number of siblings including Mary Margaret Sidney, Lucy Sidney, Anne Sidney, and Sir Henry Sidney.

 The Sidneys became wealthy in the mid-fifteenth century as landowners in the Sussex-Surrey region.
-Frances’ father, Sir William Sidney, lived between 1482 and 1554 and was a Courtier to Henry VII and Henry VIII.
+Frances' father, Sir William Sidney, lived between 1482 and 1554 and was a Courtier to Henry VII and Henry VIII.
 Consequently, the Sidneys were well known by the Royals.